david-tw-tan/checkmywriting-legal/terms-of-service.md

-# Terms of Service for Check My Writing
+# Terms of Service for Check My Writing AI

 **Last updated: Oct 9, 2025**

 ## Acceptance of Terms

-By downloading, installing, or using Check My Writing, you agree to be bound by these Terms of Service.
+By downloading, installing, or using Check My Writing AI, you agree to be bound by these Terms of Service.

 ## Description of Service

-Check My Writing is an educational app that provides AI-powered writing analysis and feedback to help improve writing skills.
+Check My Writing AI is an educational app that provides AI-powered writing analysis and feedback to help improve writing skills.

 ## User Accounts